 Stakeholder Governance Generally vote for proposals seeking nomination of stakeholder representatives to the board, seeking to improve stakeholder voice at the board level, or seeking related feasibility studies or disclosure.
-Generally vote for proposals seeking alignment of corporate policies with public company statements like the Business Roundtable Statement on Corporate Purpose, or related disclosures.
-Say on Climate Say on Climate Vote case-by-case on management proposals seeking approval of a climate change plan (so-called "Say on Climate" proposals).
+Generally vote for proposals seeking alignment of corporate policies and practices with public company statements or related disclosures.
+Say on Climate Say on Climate Vote case-by-case on management proposals seeking approval of the company's climate transition action plan (so-called "Say on Climate" proposals) taking into account the completeness and rigor of the plan based on evaluation of plan and alignment with Domini Climate Transition Plan expectations, including: 1.
+Absolute (vs intensity) GHG emissions reduction targets and reporting Near-term quantitative GHG targets (2030) Explicit business model change strategies Capital expenditures, and research and development alignment strategies and goals and evidence of progress toward the goals Climate-related physical risk assessments Just transition strategies and programs regarding workers, communities and customers.